Vansh3003/Food_ordering_website/README.md

 # Food_ordering_website
-This is a landing page depicting food ordering website
+This is a landing page of food ordering website depicts only the frontend part making use of HTML & CSS